 With the deaths of his children and the growing pressure from Henry VIII to join him in plundering the riches of the Catholic Church, James’s health deteriorated quickly.

 Henry’s demand that he should travel south to meet him and James’s refusal to do so saw the mobilising of English forces at the border during the summer of 1542.

 Battle of Solway Moss

-Mary considered the duties of regent should be hers.
-However, despite the fact that tradition dictated that this should be the case her position both as a queen newly widowed and one who had recently given birth dictated that other strict rules of etiquette applied.
+Mary considered the duties of the regent should be hers.
+However, despite the fact that tradition dictated that this should be the case, her position both as a queen newly widowed and one who had recently given birth dictated that other strict rules of etiquette applied.

 Mary of Guise, supported by Cardinal Beaton, worked hard to influence Scottish lords against the Treaties while at the same time trying to give the impression to a predatory English king that she approved of the proposed union.
 It was a delicate balancing act.